Up to 60% off sofas & mattresses — limited‑time deals.

 This matters because thin mattresses:

-• are more likely to transmit the feel of the frame (bars, hinges, unevenness),
+• are more likely to let you feel the frame underneath,

-• are more sensitive to body weight and sleep position, and
+• react more strongly to body weight and sleep position, and

-• often benefit from a topper (if you can store it).
+• often benefit from a topper if you have somewhere to store one.

 Mattress materials: match them to your sleeping priorities

-Common sleeper mattress options include innerspring, memory foam, gel memory foam, polyurethane foam, latex, and air-over-coil hybrids.
+Common sleeper-mattress options include innerspring, memory foam, gel memory foam, latex, and air-over-coil styles.
+The best choice depends less on trend and more on what kind of sleeper you are.

 A practical way to choose: